Zerro97/mern-social-media/README.md

 ## Authentication
 Currently I am using JWT Based Authentication for user login.<br>

-When creating a new user, the given password should be hashed (not encrypted since then it could be decrypted) and stored in the database.<br>
+When creating a new user, the given password should be hashed (not encrypted since then it could be decrypted) and stored in the database.
+The hashing algorithm for password is bcrypt (bcrypt is slow hashing algorithm which is better than fast hashing such as SHA256)<br>

 During login, the application compares encrypted user password in database with given password and receives a token if they matches.<br>